emreatay993/WE-DAVIS/app/ARCHITECTURE.md

 ## Known Limitations and Opportunities
 - No automated tests; manual verification is required for both TIME and FREQ datasets.
 - `AnsysExporter` is tightly coupled to Ansys Mechanical APIs and can be brittle if the external package version changes.
+- ANSYS version detection assumes a standard installation path (`C:\Program Files\ANSYS Inc`) and may not detect custom installations.
 - `DataManager.load_data_from_directory()` exits the application when the user cancels during the first open; consider soft-failure behavior.
 - Re-rendering on every control change can be expensive with very large datasets; caching or decimation strategies could improve responsiveness.